OscarBeamish/gulp4-watch-compile-scss-js/README.md

-# Front-end Boilerplate using Sass and Gulp 4
+# Front-end Gulp template using Sass and Gulp 4

 Gulp template for simple front-end websites that use HTML, SCSS, and JavaScript.
 I'm using Gulp 4 to compile, prefix, and minify my files.